Jubatian/rrpge-spec/specs/kcall.rst

 - Cycles: 100
 - Host:   Required.
 - N/S:    This function must be supported if the host produces display.
-- Param0: Palette index (only low 8 bits used).
+- Param0: Palette index (only low 4 bits used).
 - Param1: Color in 4-4-4 RGB format (only low 12 bits used in this layout).

 Changes an entry in the video palette.
-There are 256 palette entries even in 4 bit mode (although this case the upper 240 entries don't contribute to display).
+There are 16 palette entries.

 Irrespective of whether the host actually produces display or not the palette data in the Application State (see "state.rst") is updated according the set